-from the posterior).
-For comparison, we also plot the experimental values (\circ).
-In Fig. 12, we plot the vertical velocity instead of the velocity deficit.
-In both cases we see that the ensemble mean and C{opt} predictions always lie closer to the experimental value than C{nom} ; in some cases (e.g., M = 0.8, J = 10.2), the agreement between the predicted and experimental values is very close.
-Predictions using C{nom} bear out the inferences drawn from Fig. 9 - the CVP sits far above the experimentally observed CVP, and is much too strong, at all values of J. Post-calibration, the position as well as the strength of the CVP is closer to the experimental values.
+In Fig. 8 (top), we plot the streamwise velocity deficit in the midplane at $x/D_i = 21$ for M = 0.8, J = 10.2and 16.7.
+In Fig. 8 (bottom) we plot the vertical velocity on the midplane at the two flow conditions.
+The data for the plots were obtained using C{nom} , \mathbf{C}{opt} and the ensemble mean (from the $100 \ (C{\mu}, C{\epsilon 2}, C{\epsilon 1})$ samples drawn from the posterior).
+These are compared with the experimental values (\circ) .
+We see that the ensemble mean and \mathbf{C}{opt} predictions always lie closer to the experimental value than C{nom} ; in the case of M = 0.8, J = 10.2, the agreement between the predicted and experimental values is very close.
+Predictions using C{nom} bear out the inferences drawn from Fig. 6 - the CVP sits far above the experimentally observed CVP, and is much too strong, at both values of J. Post-calibration, the position as well as the strength of the CVP is closer to the experimental values.
 The vertical velocity in the midplane is largely governed by the CVP.
-Fig. 9 and Fig. 10 show that the calibration immensely improves our ability to capture the crossplane vorticity (vis-à-vis predictions with C{nom}), and improvements in predictions of vertical velocity largely follow.
+Fig. 6 and Fig. 7 show that the calibration immensely improves our ability to capture the crossplane vorticity (vis-à-vis predictions with \mathbf{C}{nom}), and improvements in predictions of vertical velocity largely follow.
 Note that the calibration was performed only on the M = 0.8, J = 10.2 case, and that too, using streamwise vorticity on the crossplane; however, the calibration improves the entire flowfield (as seen in the streamwise deficit and vertical velocity profiles) and is applicable also at other values of J.